0xCarti/InvoiceManager/README.md

 the application in a container straightforward on Linux and Windows.
 The image starts Gunicorn using the included `gunicorn.conf.py`, so no additional commands are required.
 Create a `.env` file containing the environment variables described above.
+A persistent backing service such as Redis is required for rate limiting in production; set `RATELIMIT_STORAGE_URI` to its connection string.
 You can also specify the port the app will use by adding a `PORT` variable to `.env` (or by exporting it in your shell) before starting the
 service:

 ```bash